What will happen if interest rates rise to 5% APR

 Will rates go up?

-The truth is that if we knew for sure, or anyone else knew, which way rates were going we’d be on the stock market backing or shorting companies.
+The truth is that if we knew for sure, or anyone else knew, which way rates were going, we’d be on the stock market backing or shorting companies.

-In the past we have always been big believers in that rates are finished.
+In the past, we have always been big believers in that rates are finished.
 They will be zero or below for a decade.
 We said that five years ago when the mainstream media said that they were about to go up imminently.
 We still hold that view but with a little less certainty.
 We still think, contrary to other news outlets, that rates will stay low as central banks battle it out to devalue their currencies.
-Not to mention the Government debt repayments would be out of control if they do.
+Not to mention the Government debt repayments will be out of control if they do.